elioudakis/HRY411_Performance_Analysis/README.md

 The program supposes that the STK is connected to the COM3 port, else it should be changed in the batch file.

-All the files of the "HRY411_Performance_Analysis" repository are also submitted on eclass, except from the output log files, because of their large size (~8MB).
+Most of the files of the "HRY411_Performance_Analysis" repository are also submitted on eclass, except from the output log files and the generated boards, because of their large size (~8MB).